heysourin/Shell-Scripting/README.md

 - All the commands execute sequentially.
 - Some important tasks engineers do with shell scripting is file manipulation, program execution, user interaction, automation etc.

-# Key characteristics and functions of a shell include:
+# Key characteristics and functions of a shell include

 - Command Interpretation: The shell interprets commands entered by the user and translates them into instructions that the operating system can understand and execute.